 If you decide that a pacifier might be useful for your baby, it’s time to discuss some of the best pacifiers for breastfeeding babies.
 Just as you would consider the shape and size of the nipple if you were supplementing with a bottle, you should look at those features on a pacifier as well.
 There are thousands of pacifiers online and in local stores today, and it’s difficult to find the best one for your baby.

-To help you find a great pacifier that supports your breastfeeding routine, we present a list of our top five recommendations.
+To help you find a great pacifier that supports your breastfeeding routine, we present a list of our top five recommendations for the best pacifier for breastfeeding moms to choose.
 We’ll explain why we like these pacifiers for breastfeeding babies, and we’ll even give you a link if you want to look at each product online to learn more.

-This link will take you to the pacifier designed for babies up to three months, but there is another option for babies over three months.
+This is the best pacifier for breastfed baby soothing according to many of our visitors.
+(The above link will take you to the pacifier designed for babies up to three months, but there is another option for babies over three months.)
 If you’ve ever seen the pacifiers that are given to new parents in hospitals and think that these look similar, that’s because most hospitals now distribute Phillips pacifiers in this design.
 They are created from BPA-free material, and you can put them in the dishwasher to keep them sanitary.
 They’re also designed to protect your baby’s natural tooth development.

 Do you miss the cute colors and designs that are often seen in the pacifier section of any baby store?
 There are some alternate Soothie designs that will give you the cuteness along with the benefits of this safe pacifier.